Shenandoah Valley Railroad (1867–1890): Passenger service

 Into the mid-20th century the new owners, the Norfolk & Western, operated two passenger trains a day in each direction.
 The #1 (southbound) and the #2 (northbound), Roanoke-New York City via Hagerstown and Harrisburg, were part of a pooled long distance night train in cooperation with the Pennsylvania Railroad, complete with Pullman service and lounge car service.
-Passenger service ended by summer, 1963.
+This service ended on June 10, 1962.